Glenn Miller: Major Glenn Miller Army Air Forces Orchestra: 1942–1946

+As band members recounted, by this time, the name of Miller's unit included his rank, the Captain Glenn Miller Army Air Forces Orchestra.
+The name of the unit would reflect his new rank when he was promoted in England.
 Upon arrival in London, the unit was initially billeted at Sloane Court, Chelsea.
 This was a temporary assignment because Miller had previously arranged for permanent quarters in Bedford.
 Because of the V-1 flying bomb assault that was underway, SHAEF determined it better to house the band where the BBC had moved operations during the Blitz of 1940–41.
 In Bedford, the Miller unit would use facilities developed for Sir Adrian Boult and the BBC Symphony.
 Prior to the band's arrival, Miller met with SHAEF and BBC officials to coordinate broadcasting plans, including the BBC Director of the new Allied Expeditionary Forces Programme (AEFP), Maurice Gorham, SHAEF Director of Broadcasting, American Col. Edward Kirby, and deputy director of SHAEF Broadcasting, British Lt.
-Col. David Niven.
+Col. David Niven (the famous actor).
 They became Miller's chain of command.

 His distinguished orchestra was attached to SHAEF in London, and was quartered at Milton Ernest near Bedford, England.
 When the band arrived in London, they were quartered in a BBC Radio office at 25 Sloane Court.
 Unfortunately, this was in the middle of "Buzz Bomb Alley", an area of sleepless nights because of the constant barrage of German flying V-1 bombs.
-Miller arranged for new quarters and transportation to move to Bedford on Sunday, July 2, 1944.
+Miller arranged for new quarters and transportation to move to Bedford on July 2, 1944.
 The next morning, a buzz bomb landed in front of their old quarters, destroyed the building, and killed more than 100 people, which included WACs among the seventy-five American personnel lost.
 None were Miller band members.
 Miller told Lieutenant Don Haynes, "As long as [the Miller Luck] stays with us, we have nothing to worry about."